nevillejackson/Unix/README.md

 The subdirectory _R_ contains an example of an install of R from source code using openblas libraries.

 ## antiX26 ##
 The subdirectory antiX26 contains documentation of adding various DE's to antiX26, the making of a spin .iso, and some things to do to antiX26 after installation.
+This project is intended to help people get started with a DE in antiX26.
+It deals with some DE configuration issues with Thunar and with halt/reboot.

 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.